tupini07/i3-bindings/README.md

 ## Similar projects

-These are some project with a similar functionality (in case you want to check them out).
+These are some project with a similar functionality, in case you want to check them out

 - [regolith-linux/remontoire](https://github.com/regolith-linux/remontoire)
   - Reads config file and shows keybindings in a gtk window